Scripture Reference: Luke 3:2-20

 Way to Introduce the Story:

 (From Matthew 3:4) Help the children to make honey and butter sandwiches.
 Talk about how good the honey tastes.
 Also, discuss how honey is made and how people used to find bee hives in trees and other places.
 They could eat the honey from those natural hives.
-“Today we are going to learn about someone in the bible who used to eat honey.
+“Today, we will learn about someone in the bible who used to eat honey.
 We first heard about this man when he was just a baby.
-His parents were very old and they were so happy to have a little baby.
+His parents were very old, and they were so happy to have a baby.
 Do you remember who that was?
 (John) When John grew up, he went to live in the wilderness.
 While he was there, he ate wild honey and . . . locusts!”
 How many of you wish you could eat some locusts on your sandwich?”

-Ever since John was a baby his parents knew that he would be special.
+Since John was a baby, his parents knew he would be unique.
 Just the fact that he was born was a miracle.
 It was a miracle because his parents were very old when he was born – way too old to have a baby.
 Only God could make that happen.

-When he grew up John lived in the desert.
+When he grew up, John lived in the desert.
 There is not much food in the desert.
 John had to learn to eat all kinds of unusual things.
-He found some wild bees and was able to eat some of the honey from the honeycomb.
+He found some wild bees and could eat some honey from the honeycomb.
 He also ate something else that was unusual.
 John ate bugs!
 Sometimes people back then would eat locusts.
 In some places today, people still eat locusts.

 John also wore unusual clothes.
 He wore animal skins instead of regular clothing.